|Nutritional Guidelines (per serving)|

 The act of steeping the peels in vodka works because vodka is basically just water and alcohol, both of which are solvents for the flavor compounds in the rind.
 Most of the flavor is in the aromatic oils in the zest, which would be dissolved by the alcohol.
 To speed things along, you can use a method to extract the oils more quickly and make them more available.

 This involves muddling the rinds with sugar.
 Through osmosis, the granules of the sugar break down the cellular structure of the rinds, releasing the oils.
 This is called oleo saccharum, or "oily sugar," and it's a common tactic among bartenders to get a more potent citrus flavor.
-I learned this technique from "Shrubs: An Old-Fashioned Drink for Modern Times" by Michael Dietsch.
+We learned this technique from "Shrubs: An Old-Fashioned Drink for Modern Times" by Michael Dietsch.

 The other thing that speeds the process along is elevating the temperature of the solution.
 By packing the liqueur in a vacuum-sealed bag and immersing it in a heated bath in a method called sous vide, you are allowing the compounds to dissolve more rapidly.